Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 Abstract

 This document defines a new HTTP/3 frame type, UNBOUND_DATA, and a corresponding SETTINGS parameter that enables endpoints to negotiate its use.
-When an endpoint sends an UNBOUND_DATA frame on a request or response stream, it indicates that all subsequent octets on that stream are interpreted as data.
-This applies both to message body data and to octets transmitted after CONNECT or extended CONNECT.
-The use of UNBOUND_DATA removes the need to encapsulate each portion of the data in DATA frames, reducing framing overhead and simplifying transmission of long-lived or indeterminate-length payloads.
+When an endpoint sends an UNBOUND_DATA frame on a CONNECT request or response stream, it indicates that all subsequent octets on that stream are interpreted as tunneled bytes.
+This applies both to octets transmitted after CONNECT or extended CONNECT.
+The use of UNBOUND_DATA removes the need to encapsulate each portion of the data in DATA frames, reducing framing overhead and simplifying transmission of long-lived CONNECT tunnels.

 About This Document